PrashantIndurkar/Ocean-ui/README.md

 ## Summary

 Ocean UI is a modern component system built on Ark UI that provides copy-paste components for React and SolidJS.
-It uses a remote registry system to keep the CLI lightweight (~50KB) while providing always up-to-date components.
-The system supports multiple frameworks, includes a CLI tool for easy installation, and follows a copy-paste philosophy that gives developers full ownership of their code.
-Components are generated into a registry JSON format and served via API, making updates independent of CLI releases.
+The system supports multiple frameworks and follows a copy-paste philosophy that gives developers full ownership of their code.
+Components are displayed on the documentation website with code blocks that can be copied directly into your project.